 Plus they have the classiest blog ever.
 Seriously, go check it out once you’re done with this article.

 Prices that rise very quickly.
-If you only intend to use Musicbed for personal or non-commercial projects, you should be able to snag some great music for a reasonable price.
-However, once you start delving into commercial and broadcast territory, Musicbed’s prices start to climb quickly and dramatically.
+If you only intend to use Musicbed for personal or non-commercial projects (or YouTube), you should be able to snag some great music for a reasonable price.
+However, once you start delving into film and commercial and broadcast territory, Musicbed’s prices start to climb quickly and dramatically.

 Their licenses are also rather complex, requiring all sorts of information about company structure, ad spend, employee count, etc. I understand why they do this, but I think I've been spoiled by sites like Artlist and Soundstripe, where licensing is dead simple.